A Therapeutic Book To Help Kids Cope With A Traumatic Death.

 Where Did My Friend Go?
-Helping Children Cope With A Traumatic Death is a therapeutic, coping picture book to be read by an adult to a young child (3-8 years old), who has witnessed or survived gun violence, with therapeutic questions and child-based interventions provided at the end of the book.
+Helping Children Cope With A Traumatic Death is a therapeutic, coping picture book to be read by an adult to a young child (3-8 years old), who has witnessed or survived a traumatic death.
+A thorough guide for adults and child-based interventions are provided in the beginning and end of the book.
 The book is versatile and can be used for incidents of gun violence, car accidents, plane crashes, terrorist attacks, and other sudden and violent deaths.

-The purpose of the book is to help the child understand and cope with his/her trauma, loss, confusion, and fears.
-Process, therapeutic, and support questions and interventions are presented at the end of the book for the adult to work through with the child.
-Where Did My Friend Go? begins a dialogue, addresses what happened, identified feelings, explores fears, confusion, and loss, helps the child cope with the trauma and grief, and identifies safe mechanisms and adults in the child’s existing environment.
+The purpose of the book is to help the child understand and cope with his/her shock, loss, confusion, and fear.
+Therapeutic and support interventions are presented at the end of the book for the adult to work through with the child.
+Where Did My Friend Go? begins a dialogue about a sudden death, addresses what happened, identifies feelings, explores fears, confusion, and loss, helps the child cope with the trauma and grief, and reassures the child with safe tools.

-Where Did My Friend Go? is a first step, cost-effective, and immediate mental health intervention for the youngest survivors and witnesses of gun shootings.
+Where Did My Friend Go? is a first step, cost-effective, and immediate mental health intervention for the youngest survivors and witnesses of a traumatic death.

-DONATE NOW to print and distribute 1,000 free copies to shelters, schools, ERs, libraries, and mental health centers to make a difference!
+DONATE NOW to print and distribute free copies to shelters, schools, ERs, libraries, Head Start, and community mental health centers across the country to make a difference!